-Conflict of Interests for Nonprofits | BoardSource
+Conflict of Interest for Nonprofits

 These are both questions with which many boards struggle.
-Educating board members about the potential and perceived conflicts, having appropriate policies and procedures in place, and ensuring that these policies are respected are the beginning steps in eliminating bias from decision making.
+Educating board members about the potential and perceived conflicts, having appropriate policies and procedures in place, and ensuring that these policies are respected are the beginning steps in eliminating bias from decision-making.

-What is a Conflict of Interest?
+What is a Conflict of Interest for Nonprofits?

 • The board candidate is also the chief executive of an organization with a similar mission and program structure.